quiquedev/testcontainers-scala/README.md

     }
   }

- "test" should "work" in withContainers { case postgreSQLContainer: PostgreSQLContainer =>
+ it should "work" in withContainers { case postgreSQLContainer: PostgreSQLContainer =>
-    succeed
+     assert(postgreSQLContainer.jdbcUrl.nonEmpty)
   }
 }
 ```